krishnaku/pypcalc/pcalc/docs/presence_calculus_complete_v3.md

 ## Practical Interpretation

 A presence assertion is a primitive fact: "Element $e$ was present in boundary $b$ continuously from time $t_0$ to $t_1$."
 No assumptions are made about how this assertion was derived—whether from physical sensors, logs, or logical inference.
-The Presence Calculus treats all such assertions as axiomatic inputs.
+The presence calculus treats all such assertions as axiomatic inputs.
 We will use the example below to illustrate how we define and construct the topology of presences assertions  over a domain.